About The Airport

 The second award for Lodz in 2021 was “Best Landscape Architecture for Poland” for World Horticultural EXPO which will be held in Lodz in 2029.

-Lodz was a host of FIFA U20 World Cup in 2019, and will be also hosting European University Games in 2022 and ROUTES EUROPE in 2023.
+Lodz was a host of FIFA U20 World Cup in 2019 and European University Games in 2022 and will be hosting ROUTES EUROPE in 2023.

 We have all you need to open a new route: potential, modern equipment, infrastructure, professional crew, creativity, and engagement.